To scale SFA for increasing number of users we need to be able to add more cache servers.

 The new approach is to group disk movers and migrators around dedicated disk library (cluster) to access a dedicated cache provided by certain cache server.
 In such an approach only members of the cluster can access data.

-#3 Updated by Alexander Moibenko about 6 years ago
+#3 Updated by Alexander Moibenko over 6 years ago

 Policy applies only for writes.